prudloff-insite/composer-dangling-locked-deps/README.md

 This Composer plugin allows you to detect dangling locked dependencies.

-That is dependencies that are present in your `composer.lock` files but are not actually required by your project or one of its dependencies.
+That is dependencies that are present in your `composer.lock` file but are not actually required by your project or one of its dependencies.

 This can happen, for example, when merging changes to `composer.lock` with conflicts;